 Apparently, I told her that it’s kind of hard to last in CitiPhone, or any customer call center, for that matter, for more than a few years before suffering burnout or going a bit brain numb.
-She said how very surprised she was when I said that.
+She said how very surprised she was when I said that to her.

 (Note: I’ve had hundreds & hundreds of incredible employees who’ve spent a great part of their careers on the phone…without any noticeable burnout nor any degradation in service quality, productivity or enthusiasm.

-It mostly certainly takes a very special individual! 👏🏻👏🏻👏🏻)
+Lemme tell ya, not many people can/will do it & it mostly certainly takes a very special individual! 👏🏻👏🏻👏🏻)

-But that’s the truth!
-Yes, of course, there are many people who thoroughly enjoy being on the phones, but I certainly don’t view it as a sign of disloyalty or disrespect when one of my people wanted or needed a change in scenery.
+Yes, of course, there are many people who thoroughly enjoy being on the phones, but I certainly never viewed it as a sign of disloyalty or disrespect when one of my people wanted, or needed, a change in scenery.

 It’s their own well-being, their own mental health, their own happiness.

-You do what makes you happy & when you do it well, you’re happy!)
+You do what makes you happy & when you do it well, you’re happy!